-Some coffees are more earthy or have more pronounced cocoa profiles while others may have a more nut-like flavor profile.
-Still others may be sweeter and tangy on the tongue.
+Some roast coffees are more earthy or have more pronounced cocoa profiles, while others may have a more nut-like flavor profile.
+Still, others may be sweeter and tangy on the tongue.

 The “Finish” refers to the aftertaste or the residual feeling & lingering flavor left in the mouth and on the tongue after you swallow your coffee.
 This can be a telltale sign as to the overall quality of the coffee and can ultimately be the deciding factor as to whether a coffee is truly going to be enjoyable in the end.
 Those coffees that leave a wonderful aftertaste in my mouth can prolong that euphoria from a delicious and satisfying cup of coffee long after I’ve finished the cup and moved on with my day.

 Come down to the Equiano Coffee tasting room and taste some of these flavorful and exotic single varietal coffees for yourself.
-Order a single cup pour-over of any of the coffee’s we have on the shelf or taste a flight of 3 coffees side-by-side.
-Or order one of our delicious small farm specialty coffees from our website and we’ll ship it straight to your home.
-And don’t forget to enjoy your palate development journey through the world of delicious, specialty coffees.
+Order a single cup pour-over of any of the coffees we have on the shelf or taste a flight of 3 coffees side-by-side.
+Or order one of our delicious small farm specialty coffees from our website, and we’ll ship it straight to your home.
+And don’t forget to enjoy your palate development journey through the world of delicious, specialty-grade coffees.
 Cheers!